Awards and Medals

 - recognizes team technical achievements in optical engineering.
-Nomination Deadline: 10 April
+This award will not be presented in 2024.

 - recognizes authorship of an outstanding book in the field of optics and photonics, published in the last six years, that has contributed significantly to research, teaching, or the optics and photonics industry (co-presented with SPIE and presented in even-numbered years only).
 Nominations for the 2026 award should be submitted to Optica.